EgorZakharov97/EgorZakharov.github.io/README.md

 # Custom sections
 In case you may need a custom section which is not provided by default, or you want to modify the appearance of existing one, you have this functionality as well.

-In this example you well see how to construct the entirely new section called **Skills** which will include a table and some custom styles.
+In this example you will see how to construct the entirely new section called **Skills**.

 In order to create a new custom section called **Skills** you will need:
 * Create a folder `_includes` at the root of the project
-* Create an `skills.html` file which should follow this structure:
+* Create an `skills.html` file using the following structure:

 ``` html
 <div class="container container-skills">